2025–26 Indiana Hoosiers men's basketball team: Incoming transfers

 Once again, IU found itself with a depleted roster after every scholarship player with remaining eligibility hit the transfer portal.
 Coaches Devries and Adams began working and recruiting the portal right away.
-IU landed its first transfer in Conor Enright, a redshirt Senior from DePaul.
+IU landed its first transfer in Conor Enright, a redshirt senior from DePaul.
 Prior to his time at DePaul, Enright played for two seasons at Drake under Head Coach DeVries.
 During his lone year at DePaul, Enright averaged 7.5 points, 6.2 assists and 2.7 rebounds in 30 minutes per game.
 He shot 32.5 percent on 3s and 63.3 percent from the free-throw line.
 His season ended early after a shoulder injury in January required surgery in February.
-Not long after Enright committed to Indiana on April 2, 2025, another addition was made official when Coach DeVries son, Tucker DeVries, announced his commitment the same day.
+Not long after Enright committed to Indiana on April 2, 2025, another addition was made official when Coach DeVries' son, Tucker DeVries, announced his commitment the same day.
 While expected, there was a delay in obtaining his medical waiver, allowing him a fifth season.
-Following his father from West Virginia, DeVries is seen as a "dangerous and versatile guard."
-Only playing 8 games last season, DeVries averaged 14.9 points, 4.9 rebounds and 2.8 assists per game.
+Following his father from West Virginia, DeVries was seen as a "dangerous and versatile guard."
+Only playing eight games in the last season, DeVries averaged 14.9 points, 4.9 rebounds and 2.8 assists per game.
 During his three seasons at Drake, fans saw him score 1,300 points, averaging 36.8% from behind the 3-point line.
 DeVries was named Missouri Valley Conference player of the year in his final two seasons at Drake.
 DeVries is also a former Iowa Mr. Basketball (2021).

 Four days after the first transfer portal commitments, the coaching staff nabbed Reed Bailey from Davidson.
-Bailey, as a Junior at Davidson, was named a first-team All-Atlantic 10 selection.
+Bailey, as a junior at Davidson, was named a first-team All-Atlantic 10 selection.
 He averaged 18.8 points, 6.1 rebounds, and 3.8 assists in the 2024–25 season (good for second in the Atlantic 10 in scoring and 13th in rebounding).
 In addition to being named first-team All-Atlantic 10, Bailey earned the Chris Daniels Most Improved Player award.
 The transfer commitments kept coming as 4-star guard, Lamar Wilkerson, announced his commitment to Indiana on April 15, 2025.
 Wilkerson transferred from Sam Houston, where he averaged 20.5 points, 4 rebounds, 2.1 assists and 1.1 steals.
 He shot 44.5 percent on 3s and 82.2 percent from the free-throw line.
 Wilkerson ranked seventh nationally in 3-point field goal percentage and 13th in made 3-point field goals (109).
-Last season, he was a first-team All-Conference USA selection.
+In the last season, he was a first-team All-Conference USA selection.